 Recognizing the best people to be working with the animals

 Matching the right dog with the right home

 Forward movement & the psychological rehabilitation of dogs

-Rituals and Routines - Bringing out the best in shelter & hospitalized dogs
+Routines and rituals - Bringing out the best in dogs

 What's the big deal about walking?

 The male dog myth